Zain-Naqvi-tech/ARM-baremetal-CAN-IDS/README.md

 # ARM-BareMetal-CAN-IDS

-**A simulated multi-ECU automotive CAN network featuring a custom firmware-level Intrusion Detection System (IDS).**
+**A multi-ECU automotive CAN network featuring a custom firmware-level Intrusion Detection System (IDS).**

 ## Project Overview
 This project simulates a secure, multi-node automotive controller area network (CAN) entirely on a single ARM Cortex-M4 microcontroller (MSP432E401Y) using bare-metal C.